s0l0n3t/cpp-works/README.md

 ##### *Use everytime linux for os systems.*

-@octocat :+1: This PR looks great - it's ready to merge! :shipit:
+@s0l0n3t 🥱: This PR looks bored